Keyboard shortcuts

 Production Checklist

-1. Operate as an unprivileged service account; configure strict file permissions (chmod 600) for sensitive configuration files.
+1. Operate as an unprivileged service account and configure strict file permissions (chmod 600) for sensitive configuration files.

 2. Enable audit logging (once available) and review logs regularly.